folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 ..
 ```
 Make sure that you use the public IP or domain of your server since this URL will be used to request Okapi from the clients’ browsers.
-You might also edit branding in stripes.config.js, add your own logo as desired.
+You might also edit branding in stripes.config.js, e.g. add your own logo as desired.

-6. Build webpack.
+5. Build webpack.

 ```
 NODE_ENV=production yarn build output cd ..
 ```
+This will take a while.
 A new folder called ‘output’ will be created which contains the Stripes configured webpack of your tenant.

 Serve the contents of this output folder on a web server: